Don Rich: With Buck Owens and the Buckaroos

 During the summer of 1963, The Buckaroos' bassist Kenny Pierce walked out on the band during a tour.
 Rich called in a bass-playing acquaintance named Doyle Holly.
 Shortly thereafter, steel player Jay McDonald quit and was replaced by Tom Brumley.
 The classic Buckaroo lineup was in place.

 Owens, Rich, and the band recorded two songs to release as a single in late January 1964.
-One was a fast song entitled "My Heart Skips a Beat"; the other was a slow ballad called "Together Again".
+One was a fast song titled "My Heart Skips a Beat"; the other was a slow ballad called "Together Again".
 Rich played an excellent ride on "My Heart Skips a Beat", and Tom Brumley played what has been called one of the greatest steel-guitar solos ever on "Together Again".
-Both songs shot up to number one simultaneously and switched spots multiple times.
+Both songs shot to No. 1 simultaneously and switched spots multiple times.

 Rich hired Willie Cantu, a young Texan, to play drums for The Buckaroos in January 1964.
 In July of that year, the new band recorded "I Don't Care (Just As Long As You Love Me)".
-This, too, went to number one, and featured another twangy Don Rich guitar solo.
+This, too, went to No. 1, and featured another twangy Rich guitar solo.

-In 1965, Owens and The Buckaroos scored hits with "I've Got a Tiger by the Tail", "Before You Go" (co-written by Rich), "Only You (Can Break My Heart)", and "Buckaroo", which was the only instrumental ever to go to number one on the country charts.
+In 1965, Owens and The Buckaroos scored hits with "I've Got a Tiger by the Tail", "Before You Go" (co-written by Rich), "Only You (Can Break My Heart)", and "Buckaroo", which was the only instrumental ever to go to No. 1 on the country charts.

 Around this time, musical equipment manufacturers took notice of The Buckaroo's popularity.
-The Fender company had already given Buck Owens a golden sparkle Telecaster; now they gave Owens a Fender acoustic, Rich a champagne sparkle Fender Telecaster, and Doyle Holly a champagne sparkle Jazz Bass.
-Willie Cantu received a sparkle drum kit from Rodgers, and Tom Brumley got an 11-string pedal steel from ZB Guitars (This allowed Brumley to play Rich's licks during the choruses of songs, leaving Rich free to harmonize with Buck).
+The Fender company had already given Buck Owens a golden sparkle Telecaster; now they gave Owens a Fender acoustic, Rich a champagne sparkle Fender Telecaster, and Holly a champagne sparkle Jazz Bass.
+Cantu received a sparkle drum kit from Rodgers, and Brumley got an 11-string pedal steel from ZB Guitars, which allowed him to play Rich's licks during the choruses of songs, leaving Rich free to harmonize with Buck.

-On January 3, 1966, "Waitin' in Your Welfare Line" (written by Owens, Rich, and Nat Stuckey) was released, and went to number one.
-On March 15, Buck and The Buckaroos began filming a half-hour television show called The Buck Owens Ranch Show.
+On January 3, 1966, "Waitin' in Your Welfare Line" (written by Owens, Rich, and Nat Stuckey) was released, and went to No. 1.
+On March 15, Owens and The Buckaroos began filming a half-hour television show called The Buck Owens Ranch Show.
 The show was filmed and distributed for several years, eventually being canceled because it came into conflict with another Owens project, the TV show Hee Haw.